 How do I install a second copy of Windows?

-If you have a new hard drive (or SSD) or a spare one, you can use this to install the second copy of Windows.
-If you don't have one, or you can't install a second because you have a laptops, you'll need to use your existing hard drive and partition it.
+If you have bought a second hard drive or are using a spare one, you can install the second copy of Windows to this drive.
+If you don't have one, or you can't install a second drive because you're using a laptop, you'll need to use your existing hard drive and partition it.

 Create a new partition

-If you need to install a second version of Windows on the same hard drive as the first, make space on it.
-This can be tricky if you’re running low on storage, as Windows 10 ideally requires around 20-25GB (and we recommend at least 50GB).
+If you need to install a second version of Windows on the same hard drive as the first, there needs to be enough free space.
+This can be tricky if you’re running low on storage, as Windows 10 ideally requires around 20-25GB (and we recommend at least 50-100GB).